 But we’d be dishonest if we didn’t admit that saltwater aquariums reward you for the extra time, effort, and investment.
 Saltwater aquarium maintenance can be a pain, sure, but it’s all worth it when you get to enjoy the brilliant, active sight of a well-designed and well-maintained saltwater aquarium.
 That diversity, with corals and all the rest, can create brilliant splashes of color, and exciting dynamics between livestock, the likes of which you can’t quite replicate with a freshwater aquarium.

 But whether you’re starting off with a freshwater tank, or if you think you’re ready to take on saltwater aquarium maintenance, you’ll need an expert to help you get set up.
-Living Art Aquatics has been the premier designer and supplier for residential and commercial aquariums in Cary for twenty years.
+Living Art Aquatics has been the premier designer and supplier for residential and commercial aquariums in Crystal Lake for twenty years.
 We’ll even install your aquarium and help you maintain it if you need help.
 Simply give Cory a call at (847) 737-5151.
 We’ll help you dip your toe in the water and get you acquainted with everything you need to know.
 Because for us it’s more than a hobby—it’s an art.